ron-at-ddi/git-practice/README.md

 - git commit: Commit changes from staging area to current branch
 - git config: Set or get configuration
 - git log: Show a history (aka "log") of project commmits
+- git log branch1..branch2: Log of commits in branch2 that don't exist in branch1
+- git log branch1...branch2: Log of commits in either branch but not both
 - git show: Show a single commit
 - git diff: Show the difference between commits, the working directory, and the staging area
 - git checkout: check out branch (update HEAD and apply changes to working directory)